 Anal Fin: Paired

-Scale Group: Represented in all three scale groups, metallic, nacreous (calico) and matt
+Scale Type: Represented in all three scale types, metallic, nacreous (calico) and matt

 Breeding: The telescopic eyes make it harder for the